hiibolt/rustfarm/README.md

 ## About
 An automatic **Renown**, **XP**, and **Battle Pass XP** farm for **Rainbow Six Siege**.

 This is a prototype and proof of concept.
+A hardened [Rust](https://www.rust-lang.org/) version is in the works, and will support a variety of games with a more robust template system.

-Should you encounter issues, please report them directly to me via Discord or Telegram `@hiibolt`.
+Should you encounter issues, please report them directly to me on Discord or Telegram via `@hiibolt`.

 ## Setup
 ### Prerequisites: